MelbourneGenomics/cpipe/docs/docker.md

 ### Creating a Batch

 The first step in runing the Cpipe image, as with the native install, is to create your analysis batch.
-However in Docker, this batch must contain *all* from your filesystem that Cpipe will ever need, which includes the exome target file that you wouldn't normally put in the batch directory.
+However in Docker, this batch must contain *everything* from your filesystem that Cpipe will ever need, which includes the exome target file that you wouldn't normally put in the batch directory.

  To create a new batch, `cd` into a directory that